Fozzie Bear: What?

 - Mission: Impossible – Fallout.
 Julia (a nurse) is sitting opposite IMF agent Luthor helping him defuse a ticking nuclear bomb.
 As Julia is not a trained agent she asks for repeated confirmation of color, position and action of the components before doing anything, which saves their asses when Luther gets his right and left hands mixed up.

 - Spoofed in Cleolinda Jones' Movies in 15 Minutes version: "Go forward!
 No, your other forward!!"

-- Another example of this would be in the beginning of Pearl Harbor where Danny and Rafe decide to play chicken with their planes and say the following:
+- In the beginning, Danny and Rafe decide to play chicken with their planes and say the following:

 Danny: Which way ya goin?